 The paintings of sweat and blood

-Young and elderly at best danger
+Young and elderly at best, in danger

 Six recommendations to avoid warmness exhaustion